lucasconsult/block-google-ads-transfer/README.md

 Utilizing BigQuery Machine Learning (BQML) and Autoregressive integrated moving average ([ARIMA](https://towardsdatascience.com/how-to-do-time-series-forecasting-in-bigquery-af9eb6be8159)) analysis, the last year's click data is analyzed and patterns are predicted for the following 30 days, allowing you to see irregularities in traffic patterns.
 The _click_fraud_analysis.view_ file contains embedded documentation about the use case as well as the _Click Analysis Dashboard_

 **Note, this functionality is for demo purposes only** Read more about Ad Traffic Quality [here](https://www.google.com/ads/adtrafficquality)

-### What if I find an error?
-Suggestions for improvements?

-Great!
-Blocks were designed for continuous improvement through the help of the entire Looker community, and we'd love your input.
-To log an error or improvement recommendation, simply create a "New Issue" in the corresponding [Github repo for this Block](https://github.com/looker/block-google-ads-transfer-v2/issues).
-Please be as detailed as possible in your explanation, and we'll address it as quick as we can.